telekom-mms/sectpmctl/README.md

     User enters TPM_PASSWORD
     PWD_HASHED = argon2(TPM_PASSWORD)
-    LUKS_SECRET is unsealed from the TPM with PWD_HASHED (and PCR) as authorization LUKS will be decryped by LUKS_SECRET + TPM_PASSWORD LUKS will use argon2 for decryption internally as well
+    LUKS_SECRET is unsealed from the TPM with PWD_HASHED as authorization LUKS will be decryped by LUKS_SECRET + TPM_PASSWORD LUKS will use argon2 for decryption internally as well

 The catch is that if the TPM is completely broken, then the LUKS_SECRET is known to the attacker.
-But that won't not be sufficient to decrypt, because the original password needs to be known.
-The attacker has to brute force the password with argon2 as KDF.
-Therefor is sectpmctl with TPM+password option on a vulnerable system at least as strong as a software only encryption without a TPM at all.
+But that won't be sufficient to decrypt, because the original password needs to be known.
+The attacker has to brute force the password with argon2id as KDF.
+Therefore, sectpmctl with
+TPM + password option on a vulnerable system is at least as strong as a software-only encryption without a TPM at all.

+Currently, sectpmctl reads out the argon2id parameters from the LUKS2 partition itself and uses the same parameters to compute PWD_HASHED:

+- Iterations
+- Memory
+- CPUs

+LUKS2 places internal hard limits on the argon2id parameters (Memory <= 1GB, CPUs <= 4).
+A future release of sectpmctl could be able to support much stronger parameters than LUKS2 offers without sacrificing the ability to decrypt on slower devices, as there are two LUKs keys, one for the TPM (which may have stronger argon2id settings) and the high entropy recovery key (which may use the default argon2id LUKS settings).

 ### Lockout authorization password